 The Competition and Consumer Act 2010 (and therefore the ACL) was enacted by the Commonwealth government and for constitutional reasons applies to constitutional corporations.
-All States and Territories – including the ACT – enacted legislation to incorporate the provisions of the ACL into State and Territory law so that it applies to all consumer transactions.
+All states and territories enacted legislation to incorporate the provisions of the ACL into their law so that it applies to all consumer transactions.
 This reduces the number of laws and obligations that must be complied with by businesses operating throughout Australia as they now have the same fair trading obligations where ever they are.

-The ACL covers unfair contract terms in standard form consumer contracts and also sets out the rules that cover unsolicited consumer agreements for telephone and door to door sales and lay-by agreements.
-It guarantees certain consumer rights when buying goods and services and overseas, and a national product safety law and enforcement system which includes options for penalties and consumer redress.
+The ACL covers unfair contract terms in standard form consumer contracts and also sets out the rules that cover unsolicited consumer agreements for telephone and door-to-door sales and lay-by agreements.
+It guarantees certain consumer rights when buying goods and services overseas, and a national product safety law and enforcement system which includes options for penalties and consumer redress.

-In the ACT the Australian Consumer Law is enforced by the Office of Regulatory Services.
-ORS Fair Trading is comprised of Compliance and Enforcement Officers and the Advice and Complaints team and has responsibility for enforcing a wide range of legislation.
-This is done by identifying and investigating breaches of legislation, providing education programs, the advising of licencees and traders, and the provision of advice and information to consumers and dealing with their complaints.
+In the ACT the Australian Consumer Law is enforced by Fair Trading, which is part of Access Canberra.
+Fair Trading is comprised of Compliance and Enforcement Officers and the Advice and Complaints team and has responsibility for enforcing a wide range of legislation.
+This is done by identifying and investigating breaches of legislation, providing education programs, advising of licensees and traders, and the provision of advice and information to consumers and dealing with their complaints.

-In the first instance, the trader who sold the product must attempt to help to resolve the dispute with the consumer.
+The trader who sold a product must attempt to help to resolve the dispute with the consumer.
 If it can’t be resolved, the ORS can attempt to conciliate the dispute.
 They will speak to the business, identify the issues in a dispute and look for options for a resolution.
 If a resolution can’t be found, ORS will provide other options for the consumer.
 These options could include taking the complaint to a court or a consumer industry complaint tribunal.

 There are various options open to resolve breaches of the ACL.
-The OFT or the Australian Competition and Consumer Commission (both are regulators) can declare that a term in a standard form consumer contract is unfair and therefore can’t be enforced.
+The Australian Competition and Consumer Commission can declare that a term in a standard form consumer contract is unfair and therefore can’t be enforced.
 If a trader thinks that they may have contravened the Act, they can offer the regulator an undertaking that they will put a system in place to ensure it doesn’t happen again.
 If it is accepted, the undertaking will be enforceable by a court.

 A regulator can also send a notice to a business seeking information about representations or claims they have made to determine whether any further investigation is required.
 If the trader does not reply to the notice, or if a regulator considers that the trader has contravened the Act, the regulator can then ask the court to authorise a public warning notice.